oeed/CraftOS-Standards/Communication-Protocols/rednet.md

 # Rednet #

-Protocol            | Rednet
+protocol            | Rednet
 ------------------- | ------------------
 transmission method | Modem (Peripheral) full name           | Rednet short name          | RN protocol ID         | rednet

 Rednet is a standard protocol included in computercraft.
+It is intented to be used as transmission method for other protocols. **Never use rednet without a protocol when it isn´t nesessary!**

-## Rednet Packet ##
+## Rednet Message ##

-A Rednet Packet consists of the following Informations:
+A Rednet Message consists of the following informations:

 type    | name           | description
 ------- | -------------- | ---------------------------------------------